-(1) Balances have been restated to reflect the adoption of ASU 2014-09.
+Balances have been restated to reflect the adoption of ASU 2014-09.
 See Note 2a, Principles of Consolidation, in the Notes to Consolidated Financial Statements.
+The sum of the individual percentages may not equal the total due to rounding.

 Revenue by Sales Channel